dpennebacker/webdesign/Layouts/README.md

     - <a href="https://helpx.adobe.com/photoshop/using/creating-type.html">Type</a>, <a href="https://helpx.adobe.com/photoshop/using/creating-opening-importing-images.html">adding images</a>, <a href="https://helpx.adobe.com/photoshop/using/erasing-parts-image.html">removing background</a>, <a href="https://helpx.adobe.com/photoshop/how-to/selection-tools-basics.html">selection</a>, <a href="https://helpx.adobe.com/photoshop/using/layer-basics.html">layers</a>, <a href="https://helpx.adobe.com/photoshop/using/saving-images.html">saving/exporting</a>
   - Design site logo
 - Layout in Photoshop
-  - Well-designed site vs. poorly-designed site: critique/scavenger hunt
+  - Well-designed site vs. poorly-designed site: critique/scavenger hunt (<a href="https://drive.google.com/file/d/1fNy11_RB-2amfGXFqNpxivVPn6epcjR8/view?usp=sharing">PDF</a>)
   - Picking a color scheme (from logo creation)
   - Redesign poorly designed site via Photoshop
   - Presentation of new vs. old and what/why improvements were made